Additional cost allowance for adults

 You need to calculate how high your additional costs are per year.
 You can, for example, use information from the Swedish Consumer Agency to find out what costs you usually have even without a disability.
 Then you can estimate how high your additional costs are.
 If you do not know, write it in your application, so that you can get support from your administrative officer.

-In these summaries of individual costs for adults, you will find tables with the Swedish Consumer Agency's estimates of normal costs for clothes and shoes, personal hygiene, leisure time, mobile phone, washing and drying, and household electricity.
+In these summaries of individual costs for adults, you will find tables with the Swedish Consumer Agency's estimates of normal costs for clothes and shoes, personal hygiene, leisure time and mobile phone.